fpun/chraas/README.md

 $ dpkg -i google-chrome-stable_current_amd64.deb; apt-get -fy install
 ```

-Default configuration can be overriden on .env in particular to set an api key to protect the server in production
+Default configuration can be overriden on the .env config file, in particular to **set an api key to protect the server in production**

 A docker image of the project can be built by running
 ```sh
 docker build
 ```
-in the project's folder

 ## Run the server
 In the project folder, run
 ```sh
 node index.js
 ```
-Server will be listening on **port 8080** by default, port can be overriden in .env config
+Server will be listening on **port 8080** by default, port can be overriden in the .env config file

 ## API

 The server exposes three endpoints:
 1. **content** -> returns the target url's html content
-2. **screenshot** -> returns a full page screenshot of the target page
+2. **screenshot** -> returns a full page screenshot of the target url
 3. **json** -> returns the target url's content as json

-Set custom proxies, headers and cookies using the server's JSON API with the format below.
+Set custom proxies, headers and cookies sending a json payload as below.
-url is the only required input, along with api_key if set in .env config file
+**url is the only required input**, along with api_key if set in .env config file

 ```js
 {